andylongshaw/serverless/readme.md

 # Getting ready

 1. Make sure you can log into the AWS console for the account using the AWS user for your group: \<MyAnimal\>Admin

-1. Install the AWS CLI on your laptop following [these instructions](http://docs.aws.amazon.com/cli/latest/userguide/installing.html)
-1. Take care to use the configuration file advice on the http://docs.aws.amazon.com/lambda/latest/dg/setup-awscli.html page, not the regular CLI instructions
+Try the Hello world example first?

-# Create the Customer microservice
+# Create and test the Customer microservice
 In this part, you will create a simple microservice that inserts a row in a DynamoDB database table (Customers) in response to a REST message.

-1. Create \<MyAnimal\>Customer table in DynamoDB
+1. Create \<MyAnimal\>Customer table in DynamoDB with a primary key (Partition Key) of 'customerId'
+    > In the AWS Console, select Database -> DynamoDB -> Create Table
+1.

-# Create the Customer Email event handler
+# Create and test the Customer Email event handler
 In this part you will create a lambda that will react to the writing of the Customer record by updating a second table (PendingEmails).

 1. Create \<MyAnimal\>PendingEmails table in DynamoDB

+# Call the Customer microservice from a command line client

+Python 3 installed locally
+sudo pip3 install boto3
+sudo pip3 install requests

+OR

+1. Install the AWS CLI on your laptop following [these instructions](http://docs.aws.amazon.com/cli/latest/userguide/installing.html)
+1. Take care to use the configuration file advice on the http://docs.aws.amazon.com/lambda/latest/dg/setup-awscli.html page, not the regular CLI instructions

+use the CLI API